Kuuuube/ankihaptics/README.md

 All actions can be configured individually in settings.

+## Troubleshooting

+### Scanning can't find device

+Sometimes, requesting to scan for a device through Anki Haptics doesn't work.

+Connect your device through scanning in Intiface directly instead and Anki Haptics will find it without needing to scan.

+(You may need to restart Intiface if it has already failed once through Anki Haptics)

 ## Development

 Run `setup.sh` to generate the `lib` folder with dependencies and set up venv.